Navigating Distribution Shifts in Medical Image Analysis: A Survey

-\textbf{Dynamic Adjustment of Learning Rates.} Dynamic adjustment of learning rates based on distribution shifts helps models adapt more effectively during test-training stages.
+Dynamic adjustment of learning rates based on distribution shifts helps models adapt more effectively during test-training stages.
 For example, \cite{TTA3} proposes that samples with larger distribution shift should result in larger update.
 It makes adjustment by calculating the divergence between the model outputs and its nearest neighbors in a memory bank. \cite{SFDA14} refines this strategy by assessing category-wise discrepancies with an uncertainty estimation module.